chmllr/mineral.js/README.md

  - `(js/alert "hello world!")`
  - `(.log js/console "hello world!")`

+Properties are accessed just as functions for a read:

+   (.value (.getElementById js/document "someId")) ; returns the value of 'someId' element

+and can be set by using them as functions with arguments:

+   (.value (.getElementById js/document "someId") "hey") ; sets the value of 'someId' to "hey"

 ## File Loading

 Mineral code can be written in `\*.mrl` files which will be then loaded using `loadFiles()`.